oakmac/js101/README.md

 Programming exercises for a beginning JavaScript programmer.

-These exercises focus on basic syntax: functions, numbers, strings, Arrays, Objects.
+These exercises focus on basic syntax and core library functions for:

+- Functions
+- Numbers
+- Strings
+- Arrays

 ## Install